Why searching for a Senior Executive requires a different approach

 Treasurer Search specializing in Treasury Positions

 With a team of five consultants, we have the expertise to specialize in various subsets of the labor market, including executive positions in treasury.
-We understand that at the senior level, expertise is given and the emphasis shifts to seeing beyond treasury, having a vision, implementing a strategy, and having a real impact Based upon my track record I raised my finger for the executive positions in treasury.
-That does not mean I will stop covering other assignments but I have taken the responsibility for maintaining our expertise in this part of the market.
+We understand that at the senior level, expertise is given and the emphasis shifts to seeing beyond treasury, having a vision, implementing a strategy, and having a real impact Based on my track record I raised my finger for the executive positions in treasury.
+That does not mean I will stop covering other assignments but I have taken responsibility for maintaining our expertise in this part of the market.
 So what is different and what is required to be successful?
 Being comprehensive will be hard, I can describe what is most noticeable.
 Generalisation is of course unavoidable.

 Translating this input into treasury recruitment has implications for several, tasks.
 The intake meeting needs to be broader in order to cover everything that is relevant.
 The specifications of the ideal candidate will be more extensive.
 So when screening the hard facts in the background of a candidate, more diverse aspects should be measured.
 The one who screens should know about these.